demogorgi/MIP_based_gas_simulator/gurobi-version/README.txt

   generated externally by create_netstate used to generate further state-xmls to be displayed in contour

+sol2state.rb
+  generates data that can be viewed in contour

 urmel.py
   this file contains the simulator_step-method to perform a single simulator step

-invocation:
-  python3 main.py scenarioPath numIterations lengthTimestep

-  helper script sol2state.rb generates data that can be viewed in contour: ruby sol2stat sceanrioPath